ElliotY-ML/Hippocampus_Segmentation_MRI/README.md

 You would need to install and configure:
 1. [Orthanc server](https://www.orthanc-server.com/download.php) for PACS emulation
 2. [OHIF zero-footprint web viewer for viewing images](https://docs.ohif.org/development/getting-started.html).
-Note that if you deploy OHIF from its github repository, at the moment of writing the repo includes a yarn script `orthanc:up` where it downloads and runs the Orthanc server from a Docker container.
+Note that if you deploy OHIF from its GitHub repository, at the moment of writing the repo includes a yarn script `orthanc:up` where it downloads and runs the Orthanc server from a Docker container.
 If that works for you, you won't need to install Orthanc separately.
 3. If you are using Orthanc (or other DICOMWeb server), you will need to configure OHIF to read data from your server.
 OHIF has instructions for this: https://docs.ohif.org/configuring/data-source.html
 4. In order to fully emulate the Udacity workspace, you will also need to configure Orthanc for auto-routing of studies to automatically direct them to your AI algorithm.
 For this you will need to take the script that you can find at `section3/src/deploy_scripts/route_dicoms.lua` and install it to Orthanc as explained on this page: https://book.orthanc-server.com/users/lua.html
 5. [DCMTK tools](https://dcmtk.org/) for testing and emulating a modality.
 Note that if you are running a Linux distribution, you might be able to install dcmtk directly from the package manager (e.g. `apt-get install dcmtk` in Ubuntu)